 To get an idea of your home’s taxable value, you can call in a range of local real estate agents to perform an evaluation.
 You can also look at the values at which properties in your area that are similar to your home have sold for in the last year.
 There are also companies that will represent you to protest your taxes on a contingency basis.

 In addition to challenging your property valuation, you should also check and see if you qualify for any property tax breaks.
 These differ from county to county and can be found in Chapter 11 of the Texas Tax Code.
 They may include the following:

-Seniors and Persons with Disabilities: Homeowners who are 65 years and older or who are disabled (including disabled veterans) can receive several exemptions depending on county regulations, including an exemption from school taxes of no less than $3,000.
-For the exemption to apply to a disabled homeowner, you must meet the qualifying criteria included in the Federal Old-Age, Survivors, and Disability Insurance Act.
+Seniors and Persons with Disabilities: Homeowners who are 65 years and older or who are disabled (including disabled veterans) can receive several property tax exemptions determined by chief appraisers depending on county regulations, including an exemption from school taxes of no less than $3,000.
+For the exemption to apply to a disabled person, you must meet the qualifying criteria included in the Federal Old-Age, Survivors, and Disability Insurance Act.

 Residence Homestead Exemption: A basic $25,000 exemption on residence homesteads is included in Texas law, with an option for counties to offer an additional exemption of up to 20% of the property’s valuation.
 The property has to be the owner’s primary residence, and you cannot claim an exemption on another residence homestead inside or outside Texas borders.

 Veterans Exemptions: Veterans can access partial exemptions on properties they own, and this extends to surviving spouses and children of deceased or disabled veterans (providing they have not remarried).
 This amount is determined in relation to the percentage of a service-related disability.